 However, there are some sociologists who still believe that this dichotomy is not possible.
 There is no absolute boundary line which would show a clear cut cleavage between the rural and the urban community.
 Secondly many a time most of these items are regular both to rural as well as urban areas with the consequence that it is complex to distinguish the two.
 For example, 'empirically, at least, urban can be independent of size and density."
 If this is true, then large size and high density of settlement are not always conditions for an urban way of life in any given community.
 Similarly, O.D.
-Duncan has revealed by an analysis of quantitative data that such characteristics as relative size of income and age group, mobility of population, extent of formal schooling, size of family and proportion of women workers do not even correlate closely with via reactions in the size of population.
-Oscar Lewis, an anthropologist, worries about the reality of any widespread criteria to distinguish the rural environment from the urban.
+Duncan has revealed by an analysis of quantitative data that such characteristics as relative size of income and age group, mobility of population, extent of formal schooling, size of family and proportion of women workers do not even correlate closely with via reactions in the size of distinguish the rural environment from the urban.
 In this regard what one needs to know is what kind of an urban society, under what conditions of contact, and a host of other specific historical data to understand rural-urban dichotomy.